matheosgd/MolecCav/README.md

 ## TESTS
 This directory contains all the source ```.f90``` files of the programs designed to test automatically that the library is working as expected.
 For now, it contains the two following tests.

-## The data files
-Three are provided.
-Please do not modify the two dedicated respectively to the execution of the tests and the application.
-The third one is the one supposed to be modified and used by the user for specific uses.

 ### test_cavity_mode.f90